 Kyoto is the cultural capital of the country and all of its temples and shrines are intact, saved from not being bombed during WW2.

-How to Spend A Day In Kyoto
+How to Spend 24 Hours In Kyoto

 Start the day by walking to Nishiki market.
 This is a seafood lovers paradise, with all types of food to try, many of which you would most likely have never seen before.

-Good place for a breakfast.
+A good place for a breakfast.

 Walking on from there still in the centre of the city you can find Nijo castle.
 Inside is the Ninomaru palace, once the Kyoto residence of the mighty shoguns.

 You can then leave the centre and go to the suburb area of Arashiyama, wonderfully located near the hills and filled with temples and gardens.

 Arishiyama is a very tranquil place where you will find a bamboo grove and further on up one of the finest examples of a Japanese garden.

 It is the Golden Pavilion temple and sits perched peacefully by a pond filled with koi fish and Japanese Gardens.